Hite Brewery: History

-The company was established as Chosun Breweries in 1933.
+The company was established as Nippon Beer Chosun Co. in 1933 by Dainippon Brewery (Sapporo Breweries).
+After 1945, Dainippon Brewery property was confiscated by the Korean authorities and became Crown Beer.
 In 2001 the company had three factories, and in 2002 its market share of the domestic beer market was some 55%, up from 30% in 1992.

 In 2006, the company acquired Jinro, the popular South Korean soju company.
 Among the two companies, Jinro was founded in 1924 as Jincheon Brewing Company in Yonggang-gun, South Pyongan Province.
 In 1953, the company moved to its current location in Singil-dong, Yeongdeung-gu, Seoul, and changed its name to Seongjo, Cheongnyo in 1954, Jinro in 1966, and Jinro in 1975.
 In 1980, it won gold prizes in six categories of the 11th International Mainstream Congress (IWSC) and eight categories of the 18th Monde Selection.
 It released cham Chamisul in 1998, and sold 10 billion bottles in 2006.

 Hite Beer was founded in 1933 as Chosun Beer Corporation in Yeongdeung-eup, Siheung-gun, Gyeonggi-do.
 It was the first Korean beer export in 1962.
 It introduced Hite in 1993 and changed its name to Hite in 1998.
 In 2002, it sold 10 billion bottles of Hite beer.